Ian-P-McCabe/shirt-color-space/README.md

   downscale to 16 or 24 or n points

 - Surface Area?
+- What sphere at 0,0 has a surface that intersects the most points?

 - K-Means Clustering / Voronoi Cells
 - If I have a point cloud and want to preserve the convex hull, how